dpa99c/cordova-custom-config/README.md

 # Installation

+The preferred method for installing the plugin is via [`cordova-fetch` feature](https://cordova.apache.org/news/2016/05/24/tools-release.html), added in `cordova@6.2.0`, which is used to resolve the dependencies for this plugin.

-To install the plugin with its dependencies, use the CLI:
+To install the plugin with its dependencies, use the `--fetch` argument:

-    $ cordova plugin add cordova-custom-config --save
+    $ cordova plugin add cordova-custom-config --fetch --save
-    $ phonegap plugin add cordova-custom-config --save
+    $ phonegap plugin add cordova-custom-config --fetch --save

-Any npm module dependencies that need to be installed will be placed in a `node_modules` folder inside the project folder.
+Any modules that need to be installed will be placed in a `node_modules` folder inside the project folder.

 NOTE: `cordova-custom-config@3` requires (globally installed) `npm@3+` for the dependency resolution to work; using `npm@2` or below will result in errors in resolving dependencies and will cause build failure.

 # Usage